20 Veneers + 1 Implant

 Treatment Time

-• Removal and assessment of existing bulky veneers
+• Removal and assessment of existing bulky, fake-looking veneers placed abroad

-• Gum lift surgery to create symmetrical gum architecture
+• Gum lift surgery (crown lengthening) to create symmetrical gum architecture

 • Dental implant placement for missing posterior tooth

-• 20 upper and lower porcelain veneers with natural characterization
+• 20 upper and lower porcelain veneers with natural characterization, texture, and translucency

-• Single implant crown to complete the posterior restoration
+• Single implant crown to complete posterior restoration

-She arrived at our Beverly Hills practice carrying photographs of her smile from several years earlier—before the veneers she had done in Colombia.
+She arrived carrying photographs of her smile from several years earlier—before the veneers she had done in Colombia.
 At the time, she thought the color was acceptable.
 But something fundamental was wrong.
 The teeth were too bulky.
 They looked unmistakably fake.
 The shape lacked any natural variation or softness.
 Friends noticed.
 She noticed.
 Every photograph reminded her that her smile looked artificial rather than beautiful.
+The specific failures were identified and a comprehensive plan was developed to address each one.

-The original work had been completed without temporaries, without a try-in stage, without the iterative refinement that distinguishes quality cosmetic dentistry from assembly-line work.
+The original work had been completed without temporaries, without a try-in stage, without the iterative refinement process that distinguishes quality cosmetic dentistry from assembly-line work.
 She had no opportunity to evaluate the design before permanent placement.
 The result was a cosmetic failure from day one—not because the materials were necessarily poor, but because the process that ensures beautiful outcomes had been skipped entirely.
+This is the fundamental problem with dental tourism for cosmetic cases: compressing what should be a multi-appointment design process into a single visit eliminates the very steps that produce natural results.

 “Cosmetic success is determined before the porcelain is even made—in the design process, not the laboratory.”

 Looking closely at her existing veneers revealed a problem that no amount of veneer replacement alone could solve.
-Her gum line was asymmetrical.
-The gum tissue sat at different heights on corresponding teeth, making perfect symmetry impossible regardless of how well the veneers were designed.
-This is something the original provider either did not see or chose to ignore.
+Her gum line was asymmetrical—the gum tissue sat at different heights on corresponding teeth, making perfect symmetry impossible regardless of how well new veneers were designed.
+This is something the original provider either did not recognize or chose to ignore.

 Patient Goals